Home > Blogs > Endocrinology > Can Diabetes Affect My Unborn Baby?

 What does Diabetes do to your body?

-One of the most serious complications of diabetes is called diabetic ketoacidosis, or DKA.
+One of the most severe complications of diabetes is called diabetic ketoacidosis, or DKA.
 DKA occurs when the body cannot produce enough insulin to process glucose, and the body starts breaking down fat for energy.

 If left untreated, DKA can lead to coma and even death.
-That’s why it’s so important for pregnant women with diabetes to carefully monitor their blood sugar levels and get treatment right away if they start to experience symptoms of DKA.
+That’s why it’s so crucial for pregnant women with diabetes to carefully monitor their blood sugar levels and get treatment right away if they start to experience symptoms of DKA.

 What can Diabetes do to an Unborn Baby?

-• Premature birth
+- Premature birth

-• Low birth weight
+- Low birth weight

-• Stillbirth
+- Stillbirth

 Premature birth is one of the most common complications of diabetes.
 In fact, women with diabetes are four times more likely to have a premature baby than women without diabetes.